 Once we have reviewed your feedback fully, we will contact you to advise you of the outcome.
 This may include a solution to the issue(s) raised and/or measures put in place to ensure any re-occurrence in the future is avoided.
 All outcomes will be recorded and may result in corrective action and an update to our overall risk management plan.
 Serious malpractice may result in suspension of an auditor or agency.

-Complaints about clients registered with ACM will be passed to the client for resolution initially.
+Complaints about clients registered with ACM-CCAS Ltd will be passed to the client for resolution initially.
 These will be reviewed at the next scheduled visit.

 We aim to work with you to resolve any complaints raised however in the unlikely event that you are not satisfied with our response you may register an appeal.

-To register an appeal you should contact the Technical Manager on the contact details above, within 10 working days of receiving our response to your feedback.
+To register an appeal, you should contact the Head of Customer Service on the contact details above, within 10 working days of receiving our response to your feedback.

-The details of your complaint and appeal will then be reviewed by a member of our Senior Management and we will respond within 10 working days.
-Depending on the circumstances, this then may be referred to the Independent Certification Board (ICB) who will reply to you within 30 days of receiving your appeal.
-The ICB will hear all appeals that relate to certification decisions once the management and senior management team at ACM have been through the process above.
-This will be led by the ICB Chair and involve at least two other independent members.
-The decision of the ICB will be final and shall be recorded in writing with copies sent to the complaint raiser and senior management at ACM.
-ACM shall determine, together with the client and the complainant, whether and, if so to what extent, the subject of the complaint and its resolution shall be made public.
+The details of your complaint and appeal will then be reviewed by a member of our Senior Management and respond within 10 working days.
+This then may be referred to the Independent Review Panel who will reply to you within 30 days of receiving your appeal.
+This will be led by the Technical and Compliance Director and involve at least two other independent members.
+The decision of the Panel will be final and shall be recorded in writing with copies sent to the complaint raiser and senior management at ACM-CCAS Ltd. ACM-CCAS Ltd shall determine, together with the client and the complainant, whether and, if so to what extent, the subject of the complaint and its resolution shall be made public.

 If at this stage you feel our response is unsatisfactory with regards to the nature of your complaint, you must advise us within 10 working days, and the details of your complaint will be referred to the authorising body i.e. UKAS.